 Treasury preservation measures implemented in 2013 have been successful in reducing cash outflow.
-Should market conditions not support full project construction, current working capital is sufficient not only to cover the 2014 budget but can also fund 2015 and 2016 spending without issuing further equity or undertaking other external funding.
+Should market conditions not support full project construction, current working capital is expected to be sufficient not only to cover the 2014 budgeted activities but can also fund 2015 and 2016 spending without issuing further equity or undertaking other external funding.